🤗The Caregiver Archetype: The Beauty and Burnout of Putting Others First. Sex'n'fries Podcast Episode 24

 You might find yourself:

-When your identity becomes tied to being needed, boundaries start to feel selfish — and that’s when burnout creeps in.
+When your identity becomes tied to being needed, boundaries start to feel selfish — even though they’re not.

 How to Reclaim Balance

-Let someone else take care of you sometimes.
-Accept help without apology.
+Let someone else care for you sometimes.
+Accept help without apologizing or trying to earn it.

-Boundaries aren’t walls — they’re the fences that protect your garden.
+Boundaries aren’t walls — they’re fences protecting your inner garden.

 Final Fry Thought 🍟

-So keep loving.
+Keep loving.
 Keep showing up.
-But remember, the best care you can offer others begins with the care you give yourself.
+But remember: the best care you offer others begins with the care you give yourself.

-Because when you’re full, your love flows freely — without the burnout, the resentment, or the guilt.
+When you’re full, your love flows freely — without burnout, resentment, or guilt.

 And that, darling, is the real magic of the Caregiver.